 The Company has included disclosure based on the Principles of the Corporate Governance Code revised in June 2021.
-(However, this excludes principles for prime markets that are applicable from April 4, 2022, onwards.)
+(This includes principles for the Prime Market.)

 1. Securing the Rights and Equal Treatment of Shareholders

 (Principle 1.2 Exercise of Shareholder Rights at General Shareholder Meetings)